mock-config-server v4.0.3

 }

-If you want to check a certain field of your body or variables, you can use descriptors in flatten object style.
+If you want to check a deep nested property of your body or variables via descriptor you can use flatten object style.
 In this case server will check every field in entity with corresponding actual field.
-You can use descriptors for array body elements as well.
+I.e. you can use descriptors only for properties of entity object (not for properties of nested objects).

 configs: [